 I’m a civic technologist and design researcher, investigating how design and innovative technologies could best be used to improve public services and opportunities for civic engagement.
-I recently completed my M.S. in Human-Computer Interaction at Georgia Tech, where I focused on aspects of civic media and urban computing primarily with the Public Design Workshop.
+I earned M.S. in Human-Computer Interaction at Georgia Tech, while I researched civic media, food security, and urban computing primarily with the Public Design Workshop.
 Now I design and research blockchain solutions related to food safety at IBM and collaborate with civic hackers and activists in the US.
 And now I actually do that civic tech thing full time at Truss with some amazing people in an amazing work environment.

 - Check my LinkedIn profile for my professional availability and details